jonlpersson/ed-latimore/site/_posts/2019-12-08-how-to-forgive-someone-who-hurt-you-in-5-steps.md

 Forgiveness is for the self.
 Justice is for the world.
 Execute only forgiveness, and you'll become a weakling.
 Execute only justice, and you'll become someone to be fear.
 The goal is to remember that each has its place.

 The fifth step for forgiveness is to focus on healing the self with forgiveness.
 Let justice do what justice does, but do not expect it to fix you.
-Only you and forgiveness and can do that.
+Only you and forgiveness can do that.&nbsp;

 ## Bonus method: How do you truly forgive someone?